 Virtual mazes were created using video game software (Unity Technologies, 2015).
-A Logitech Extreme 3D Pro Joystick was used to navigate in the virtual mazes that were displayed on a 1920 x 1080 pixel resolution monitor with sRGB color.
-The speed of movement was fixed to 1 m/s and eye height was positioned in the center of the monitor with a viewing distance of 25 inches.
+A Logitech Extreme 3D Pro Joystick was used to navigate in the virtual mazes that were displayed on a $1,920 \times 1,080$ pixel resolution monitor with sRGB color.
+The speed of movement was fixed to 1 m/s and eye height was positioned in the center of the monitor with a viewing distance of 25 in.
 Participants used the joystick to move forward and turn from left to right, which is consistent with prior human and animal studies.

-Virtual Mazes.
-In traditional virtual water maze tasks, participants search in a small pool in a virtual room with a hidden platform and then their ability to return to the platform with varying visual stimuli is measured.
+Virtual mazes In traditional virtual water maze tasks, participants search in a small pool in a virtual room with a hidden platform after which their ability to return to the platform with varying visual stimuli is measured.
 We adapted this paradigm to a natural landscape more closely related to a navigation task that could occur in the physical world.
-Participants navigated in a large grassy field and searched for a grouping of red hummingbirds, which were visible (see Figure 1).
-As in Chai and Jacobs (2009), the small-scale maze was 36.6 meters in diameter; the new large-scale maze was 146.4 meters in diameter.
+Participants navigated in a large grassy field and searched for a grouping of red hummingbirds, which were visible (see Fig. 1).
+As in Chai and Jacobs (2009), the small-scale maze was 36.6 m in diameter, the new large-scale maze was 146.4 m in diameter.
 In the proximal cue condition, the visual cues were close trees, bushes, and flowers of varying sizes and colors.
 In the proximal condition, of the larger scale maze, because it was an open field, the participant could likely detect the presence of all of the cues from one viewing location, but it was not possible to see their specific features or identify them without moving.
-The distal cue condition contained only cues past 100 meters, such as mountains, hills, sunset and clouds (See Figure 2).
+The distal cue condition contained only cues past 100 m, such as mountains, hills, sunset, and clouds (see Fig. 2).
 Each maze was contained by an invisible circular fence that could not be passed through.

-Navigation Experience.
-We designed a navigation experience questionnaire that was intended to provide a broad measure of mobility.
-The participants viewed a list of locations in Utah (local) and in the United States (national) and indicated the locations that they had visited.
+Navigation experience We designed a navigation experience questionnaire that was intended to provide a broad measure of mobility.
+The participants viewed a list of locations in Utah (local) and in the USA (national) and indicated the locations that they had visited.
 The local locations provided a balanced distribution of locations that could be navigated to by car or public transportation, in addition to locations that were within walking or biking distance from the University of Utah.
 For Utah, there were 41 locations, with a mean driving distance from the University of Utah of 91.2 miles.
-Outside of Utah, there were 13 regions in the US listed (See supplementary materials for full mobility questionnaire).
-While there are some limitations of our lifetime mobility measure, our intention was to determine whether participants had traveled to many locations that likely required novel navigation practice, which may be more spatially demanding than distances or places traveled to on a daily basis (as typically tested in measures of home range size).
-A mobility score was calculated by totaling the number of 41 locations in Utah and 13 regions in the US that the participant had visited.
+Outside of Utah, there were 13 regions in the USA listed (see Supplementary materials for full mobility questionnaire).
+While there are some limitations to our lifetime mobility measure: our intention was to determine whether participants had traveled to many locations that likely required novel navigation practice, which may be more spatially demanding than distances or places traveled to on a daily basis (as typically tested in measures of home range size).
+A mobility score was calculated by totaling the number of 41 locations in Utah and 13 regions in the USA that the participant had visited.

-Design and Procedure
+Design and procedure